Vyacheslav Molotov: Minister of Foreign Affairs

 Stalin could be rude to Molotov.
 In 1942, Stalin took Molotov to task for his handling of the negotiations with the Allies.
 He cabled Molotov on 3 June:"[I am] dissatisfied with the terseness and reticence of all your communications.
 You convey to us from your talks with Roosevelt and Churchill only what you yourself consider is important, and omit all the rest.
 Meanwhile, the instance [Stalin] would like to know everything.
 What you consider important and what you think unimportant.
 This refers to the draft of the communiqué as well.
 You have not informed us whose draft it is, whether it has been agreed with the British in full and why, after all, there could not be two communiqués, one concerning the talks in Britain and one concerning the talks in the USA.
 We are having to guess because of your reticence.
 We further consider it expedient that both communiqués should mention among other things the creation of a second front in Europe and that full understanding has been reached in this matter.
 We also consider that it is absolutely necessary both communiqués should mention the supply of war materials to the Soviet Union from Britain and the USA.
 In all the rest we agree with the contents of the draft communiqué you sent us".

 Stalin, Franklin D. Roosevelt, and Winston Churchill at the Tehran Conference in 1943; Molotov and Anthony Eden stand in the background.

 When Beria told Stalin about the Manhattan Project and its importance, Stalin handpicked Molotov to be the man in charge of the Soviet atomic bomb project.
 However, under Molotov's leadership, the bomb and the project itself developed very slowly, and he was replaced by Beria in 1944 on the advice of Igor Kurchatov.
-When Roosevelt's successor as U.S. President Harry S. Truman told Stalin that the Americans had created a bomb never seen before, Stalin relayed the conversation to Molotov and told him to speed up development.
+When Roosevelt's successor as US President Harry S. Truman told Stalin that the US had created a bomb never seen before, Stalin relayed the conversation to Molotov and told him to speed up development.
 On Stalin's orders, the Soviet government substantially increased investment in the project.
 In a collaboration with Kliment Voroshilov, Molotov contributed both musically and lyrically to the 1944 version of the Soviet national anthem.
 Molotov asked the writers to include a line or two about peace.
 The role of Molotov and Voroshilov in the making of the new Soviet anthem was, in the words of the historian Simon Sebag-Montefiore, acting as music judges for Stalin.